Tomas Milian

-Tomás Quintín Rodríguez-Varona Milián Salinas de la Fé y Álvarez de la Campa (3 March 1933 – 22 March 2017) was a Cuban-born method actor with American and Italian citizenship, known for the emotional intensity and humor he brought to starring roles in European genre films.
+Tomás Quintín Rodríguez-Varona Milián Salinas de la Fé y Álvarez de la Campa (March 3, 1933 – March 22, 2017) was a Cuban-born actor and musician, who worked extensively in American and Italian films.
+Born in Havana and educated at the Actors Studio in New York, Milian began his acting career in the United States before moving to Italy in the late 1950s, where he became best known for the emotional intensity and humor he brought to starring roles in genre films.

-He is known for Bad Girls Don't Cry (1959) and as Raphael in Carol Reed's The Agony and the Ecstasy (1965).
 Throughout the late-1960s and early-1970s, Milian established himself as a dynamic leading actor in a series of Spaghetti Western films, most notably The Big Gundown (1966), Django Kill...
 If You Live, Shoot!
-(1967), as well as Sergio Corbucci's parody of the genre The White, the Yellow, and the Black (1975).
-Dennis Hopper also cast Milian in his 1971 art-house film, The Last Movie.
+(1967), as well as Sergio Corbucci's parody of the genre The White, the Yellow, and the Black (1975), and Dennis Hopper's Western-influenced arthouse film The Last Movie (1971).

 After the decline of Spaghetti Westerns, Milian transitioned to poliziottesco films.
-He was acclaimed as a psychotic killer in Almost Human (1974), and appearerd in Emergency Squad (1974), The Tough Ones (1976) and The Cynic, the Rat and the Fist (1977).
-Returning to the United States in 1985, Milian performed supporting roles in JFK (1991), Amistad (1997), Traffic (2000) and The Lost City (2005).
+He was acclaimed as a psychotic killer in Almost Human (1974), and appeared in Emergency Squad (1974), The Tough Ones (1976) and The Cynic, the Rat and the Fist (1977).
+Returning to the United States in 1985, Milian performed supporting roles in movies like JFK (1991), Amistad (1997), Traffic (2000), and The Lost City (2005), and the television series Oz (1997).

 Early life and education

-Milian was born in Havana as the son of a Cuban general.
-His father was arrested, jailed, and later committed suicide on December 31, 1946.
-Milián then decided to leave Cuba and pursue his wishes of being an actor.
-He settled in the United States to study at New York's Actors Studio and later became an American citizen.
-In 1969, he became a naturalized Italian citizen.
+Milián was born in the Cotorro municipality of Havana in 1933.
+His father, also named Tomás, was a General in the Machado regime.
+After the Revolt of the Sergeants and the start of the Fulgencio Batista's dictatorship, the elder Tomás was arrested, jailed, and later committed suicide on New Year's Eve 1946 in the presence of his son.

-Milian studied method acting at the Actors Studio in New York City as a student of Lee Strasberg.
+In 1955, after seeing the film East of Eden, Milián decided to leave Cuba and pursue his wishes of being an actor.
+He moved to the United States, enrolling in the University of Miami.
+After two years, he moved to New York City to study method acting at the Actors Studio, as a student of Lee Strasberg.
+Around that time, he became an American citizen.